Finance-focused, free market, and a friendly feel – Cahill may have a shiny new office, but some things stay reliably the same.

 Recruitment

-Albany, Boston College, Boston University, Brooklyn, Columbia, Cornell, Duke, Fordham, Georgetown, George Washington, Harvard, New York University, University of Pennsylvania, University of Virginia and Washington University (with job fairs and write-ins from a dozen more).
+Boston College, Boston University, Columbia, Cornell, Duke, Fordham, Georgetown, George Washington, Harvard, New York University, Stanford, University of Pennsylvania, The University of Virginia, and Yale (with job fairs and write-ins from a dozen more).

 Recruitment outside OCIs: